-Substitute House Bill No. 7236, also known as Public Act No. 25-139, significantly amends the legal framework surrounding human trafficking, sexual assault, and discrimination in various contexts.
+Substitute House Bill No. 7236, also known as Public Act No. 25-139, significantly amends the legal framework surrounding human trafficking, sexual assault, and discrimination.
 The bill expands the membership of the council addressing human trafficking and sexual assault victims by including the Commissioner of Transportation and increasing public members from fifteen to sixteen, with specific appointments for representatives of child victims of commercial exploitation and sex trafficking.
-It also introduces new definitions related to discrimination in housing, adding protections for individuals based on their status as victims of sexual assault and trafficking in persons, while removing references to domestic violence in certain contexts.
-The bill mandates that complaints regarding discrimination must be investigated within 100 days, with a final disposition required within one year.
+It also updates definitions related to discrimination, particularly in housing, by adding protections for individuals based on their status as victims of sexual assault and trafficking in persons, while removing references to domestic violence in certain contexts.
+The bill establishes that discriminatory practices in housing, employment, and public accommodations based on these new categories are unlawful, enhancing protections for vulnerable populations.

 JUD Joint Favorable Substitute: